-These separate financial statements have been prepared under the historical cost basis, except when otherwise indicated.
+These separate financial statements have been prepared under the historical cost basis.

 Functional and presentation currency

 These financial statements are presented in US Dollars ("USD"), which is the Company's functional currency.

 Use of estimates and judgments

 The preparation of these separate financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.